echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 and preferences of client software, end-users and network operators to be balanced.

-# Conclusions

-This document reminds on the Enterprises and Organizations environments, constraints and requirements.
-It shows too that the current ECH drafts will implicitly:

-* Leave the security responsibility to the browser and the client facing server
-* The browser cannot be judge and jury as if it is compromised, it cannot act properly to protect end users
-* The client facing server is becoming a new middlebox which is creating a number of problems
-* There is a need for a 3rd party security to add credentials to the solution

-This leaves a few questions to the the current ECH drafts:

-* Can the impacts of ECH on DNS and on the Client Facing vs Backend servers be clarified?
-* Can the problems of enterprises and organizations be acknowledged?
-* If not, then this will leave little choices to the defenders to use a protocol based clean solution
-* If yes, then what could be the suggestions to include operational security in the ECH design

 # Security Considerations

 In addition to introducing new operational and financial issues, the introduction of SNI encryption poses new challenges for threat